DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Method

 \section{Method}

-In this section, we give a detailed description of our model, which extends the original DLP~\cite{daniel22adlp} to video, termed \textit{deep dynamic latent particles} (DDLP).
-In this work, we also propose DLPv2--a set of improvements to the components of the original DLP, such as extending the particle representation with more attributes (scale, depth and transparency) and modifying the encoder architecture.
-These improvements make DLPv2 a standalone replacement for DLP in the single-image setting, see Figure~\ref{fig:dlpv2}.
-As the focus of this work is video prediction, and for space considerations, we provide extended details on DLPv2 in Appendix~\ref{subsec:apndx_particle}.
+In this section, we give a detailed description of our model, which extends the original DLP~\citep{daniel22adlp} to video, termed \textit{deep dynamic latent particles} (DDLP).
+We begin with an improvement of the DLP model for single images, which we term DLPv2 (Section \ref{subsec:dlpv2}).
+The DLPv2 model extends the DLP particle representation with more attributes, namely, scale, depth and transparency, and modifies the encoder architecture.
+We emphasize that DLPv2 can be seen as a standalone replacement for DLP in the single-image setting, as illustrated in Figure~\ref{fig:dlpv2}.